-The failure to protect the Company from data breaches and/or the inability of the information systems to adequately protect the critical data and infrastructure may adversely affect stakeholders' confidence, disrupt operations, and may result to business losses.
-To mitigate the risks, the Group ensures strict compliance with the data privacy act and the Group's information and communications technology security policy.
-The Group conducts periodic review and information campaign through cybersecurity awareness programs.
-The Group also maintains and invests in cybersecurity resources.
+The failure to protect the schools from data breaches and/or the inability of the information systems to adequately protect the critical data and infrastructure may adversely affect stakeholders' confidence, disrupt operations, and may result to business losses.
+The schools handle sensitive stakeholder data which can lead to privacy and cybersecurity risks such as data breaches and cyber-attacks.